 - 1.1.
+The Joint Independent Audit Committee (JIAC) is responsible for:

+- 1.1.1. enhancing public trust and confidence in the governance of the Police Fire and Crime Commissioner for North Yorkshire (PFCC) office and the Chief Constable of North Yorkshire Police (CC);

-The Joint Independent Audit Committee (JIAC) provides independent assurance on the adequacy of the corporate governance, control and risk management arrangements in place for the Police and Crime Commissioner for North Yorkshire (PCC) and the Chief Constable of North Yorkshire Police (CC).
-It jointly advises the PCC and CC according to good governance and proper practices. - 1.2.
-This is the third Annual Report of the JIAC and it sets out how the JIAC fulfilled its purpose and responsibilities in 2017/18. - 1.3.
-The JIAC supports accountability within the force through the review of internal and external audit reports, monitoring of risk registers and other key strategies.
+- 1.1.2. providing independent assurance on the adequacy of the risk management framework, the internal control environment and the integrity of the financial reporting and governance processes; and

+- 1.1.3. providing an independent and high-level resource to support good governance and strong public financial management.

+- 1.2.
+This is the fourth Annual Report of the JIAC and it sets out how the JIAC fulfilled its purpose and responsibilities in 2018/19.

+- 1.3.
+The JIAC supports accountability within the force through the review of:

+- 1.3.1.
+Internal Control Environment

+- 1.3.2.
+Corporate Risk Management

+- 1.3.3.
+Regulatory Framework

+- 1.3.4.
+Internal Audit

+- 1.3.5.
+External Audit

+- 1.3.6.
+Financial Reporting

+- 1.3.7.
+Inspections and Reviews (HMICFRS)

+- 1.3.8.
+Civil Claims: and

+- 1.3.9.
+Information Governance

 It will hold to account those responsible for the implementation of recommendations and action plans.
-In addition, by overseeing the process of evaluating and improving governance, risk management and control, the JIAC helps those responsible for governance to ensure that accountability throughout the force is working well. - 1.4.
-The JIAC is, in its turn, held to account by both the PCC and the CC on the extent to which it has fulfilled its purpose.
-The Chartered Institute of Public Finance and Accountancy (CIPFA) sets criteria for this which forms an integral part of this report: - 1.4.1. has the committee fulfilled its agreed terms of reference? - 1.4.2. has the committee adopted recommended practice? - 1.4.3. have the development needs of committee members been assessed and are committee members accessing briefing and training opportunities? - 1.4.4. has the committee assessed its own effectiveness or been the subject of a review? - 1.4.5. what impact has the committee had on the improvement of governance, risk and control? - 1.5.
-Additionally, this report provides the PCC and CC with a summary of the areas of work considered by the JIAC during the year ended 31 March 2018.
+In addition, by overseeing the process of evaluating and improving governance, risk management and control, the JIAC helps those responsible for governance to ensure that accountability throughout the force is working well.

+- 1.4.
+The JIAC is, in its turn, held to account by both the PFCC and the CC on the extent to which it has fulfilled its purpose.
+The Chartered Institute of Public Finance and Accountancy (CIPFA) provides guidance on the function and operation of Police Audit Committees and sets criteria for assessing the effectiveness of the JIAC, which forms an integral part of this report: - 1.4.1. has the committee discharged its responsibilities effectively?

+- 1.4.2. has the committee adopted recommended good practice? - 1.4.3. have the development needs of committee members been assessed and are committee members accessing briefing and training opportunities? - 1.4.4. has the committee assessed its own effectiveness or been the subject of a review? - 1.4.5. what impact has the committee had on the improvement of governance, risk and control? - 1.5.
+Additionally, this report provides the PFCC and CC with a summary of the areas of work considered by the JIAC during the year ended 31 March 2019.
 This is in line with the CIPFA guidance that recommends that Audit Committees should report annually on how they have discharged their responsibilities. - 1.6.
-The annual report of JIAC for the year ended 31 March 2017 referred to a review of JIAC arrangements and recommended actions alongside a wider review of PCC and CC governance.
-The actions included: - 1.6.1. adoption of revised terms of reference (adopted March 2017)

-- 1.6.2. a refreshed JIAC membership (effective from September 2017) - 1.6.3. a review of JIAC effectiveness (at the 19 September 2017 meeting). - 1.7.
-The JIAC wishes to record its thanks to the officers of the PCC and CC along with the Internal Auditors and External Auditors who have supported its work during the year.
-The JIAC has received the full assistance and co-operation from officers in carrying out its work and discharging its responsibilities.
+The JIAC wishes to record its thanks to the officers of the PFCC and CC along with the Internal Auditors and External Auditors who have supported its work during the year.
+The JIAC has received the full assistance and co-operation from officers in carrying out its work and discharging its responsibilities and has had unfettered access to the Internal and External Auditors.

-2. HAS THE COMMITTEE FULFILLED ITS TERMS OF REFERENCE?
+2. HAS THE COMMITTEE DISCHARGED ITS RESPONSIBILITIES EFFECTIVELY?